 Last spring Apple shipped the first Watch, which is officially water resistant and unofficially water proof for short depths and durations.
-Last fall Apple the iPhone 6s, which, completely unofficially, is resistant to splashes and even dunks.
-The iPhone 7, due this coming fall, is rumored to be officially "water proof".
-So, what does that mean?
+Last fall Apple shipped the iPhone 6s, which — completely unofficially — is resistant to splashes and has even been shown surviving dunks.
+Repeated rumor has it, the iPhone 7, expected this September, will be water resistant.
+Officially.
+But, what does that mean?

 Water resistant vs. water proof

 - Ingress of water in harmful quantity shall not be possible when the enclosure is immersed in water under defined conditions of pressure and time (up to 1 m of submersion).

 - Tested with the lowest point of the enclosure 1000 mm below the surface of the water, or the highest point 150 mm below the surface, whichever is deeper.

 Apple achieved that rating by using gaskets and seals to protect all the sensitive components inside.
 And gaskets and seals can only do so much.